 Age group: All ages.

 Tip: Ice skating sessions last 20 minutes, starting from 10am every day; book a session early to ensure you don’t miss out!
 Take waterproof pants, gloves and shoes with grip for snow play.
-Take cash for food and drinks as only a few of the food vendors take card.
-There is an ATM, but it has run out during busy periods.
+There is an ATM on site and a lot of the food vendors now take card: wahoo!

 Contact: 02 4998 4000, www.huntervalleygardens.com.au